 - d.
 Payments to State or Local Government Providers.
-Specify whether State or local government providers receive payment for the provision of waiver services. - Item I-3-e. - O Yes.
+Specify whether State or local government providers receive payment for the provision of waiver services. - No. State or local government providers do not receive payment for waiver services.
+Do not complete Item I-3-e. - Ves.
 State or local government providers receive payment for waiver services.
 Complete Item I-3-e.